GLFC-WET/hydroweight/README.md

 ### 4.1 Using a numeric raster layer of interest

-Applying the same approach as above (i.e., using `foreach()`), we generate distance-weighted attributes for a single site across all of our distance-weighted rasters.
+Using the results of `hydroweight()` (i.e., a list of distance-weighted rasters), we generate distance-weighted attributes for a single site across the weighting schemes.

-First, we generate a numeric raster layer of interest `loi = ndvi` and then summarize those pixels falling within the region of interest, `roi = tg_O_catchment`, for each distance-weighted raster in `tw_test_1` (all types of distances, see above).
+First, we generate a numeric raster layer of interest `loi = ndvi` and then summarize those pixels falling within the region of interest, `roi = tg_O_catchment`, for each distance-weighted raster in `tw_test_1` (all weighting schemes, see above).
 See `?hydroweight_attributes` for `loi_`- and `roi_`-specific information indicating type of data and how results are returned.

 ``` r
 ## Construct continuous dataset